Corporate Governance: An International Review

 Types of Manuscripts Solicited

 Submissions to the journal should be original unpublished work and should not be under review with any other journal.
 Manuscript reviews are double-blind so authors names need to be removed from all submitted manuscripts.
-We solicit four types of work: empirical, conceptual, review, and perspectives.
+We solicit three types of work: empirical, conceptual, and review.
 Each of these types of manuscripts is described below:

-2. Conceptual: These articles seek to develop new theoretical insights and relationships about the antecedents and/or effects of corporate governance that can be empirically tested in future research.
+- Conceptual/Theoretical: These articles seek to develop new theoretical insights and relationships about the antecedents and/or effects of corporate governance that can be empirically tested in future research.
 All good conceptual studies begin with a central research question and a discussion of the motivation for studying this particular issue.
 The new insights can be generated by: (1) combining theoretical insights that have been previously not been considered together, (2) exploring a logical paradox and/or anomaly in the theoretical literature to yield new insights, (3) challenging or clarifying existing theory, and/or (4) synthesizing recent advances and ideas into fresh new theory.
-All conceptual studies should specify the degree to which these ideas apply to all or some governance systems throughout the global economy.
+These theoretical insights can done at a conceptual level or through rigorous modelling that generates clear and empirically testable predictions.
+All conceptual studies should specify the degree to which these ideas apply to all or some governance systems throughout the global economy and how they move the corporate governance literature forward.

 Read How to Contribute to the Development of a Global Understanding of Corporate Governance?
 Reflections from Submitted and Published Articles in CGIR by Alessandro Zattoni and Hans Van Ees